 Health care is a hot topic in today’s society and breakthroughs in health discoveries and medical technology are occurring on a daily basis.
 There’s so much changing and evolving in these fields with huge potential impacts on people’s lives.
 The health consumer is becoming increasingly empowered to become more involved in and manage their health.
 But, to do that, they need to understand the issues.

-What follows is a gallery of health and medical animated videos I’ve created.
+Still not sure?
+Check out the gallery below of some of the health and medical animated videos I’ve created.

 Orb Health is a digital health, healthcare engagement platform that unifies and translates the key components of healthcare into 360-degree, consumer comprehensible understanding of health.
 I worked with the team at Orb Health to create this short animated video explanation to explain their platform.